xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

   not a string, this parameter is ignored.
 - **File**- Takes input from a file rather than a value statement.
 If multiple **File** parameters are included, only the last one is used.
-Each line of the file is read and evaluated by the `Switch` statement.
+Each line of the file is read and evaluated by the `switch` statement.
 The comparison is case-insensitive.
 - **Regex** - Performs regular expression matching of the value to the condition.
 If the match clause is not a string, this parameter is ignored.